Fjallraven Kanken Mini Review

-If you haven’t noticed, Fjallraven has exploded into a globally recognized brand within the last couple years.
-We saw these bags popping up in many places we’ve visited, in tons of airports, and even received notes from our friends about the popularity of these packs.
+If you haven’t noticed, Fjallraven has exploded into a globally recognized brand within the last couple of years.
+We saw these bags popping up in many places we’ve visited, in tons of airports, and even received notes from our friends about the popularity of the Fjallraven Kanken Mini.

-The mini is small enough to pack in a larger bag or use for a carry-on “personal” item (while still being polite to your seatmate’s overhead bin space).
+The Fjallraven Kanken Mini is small enough to pack in a larger bag or use for a carry-on “personal” item (while still being polite to your seatmate’s overhead bin space).
 If you’re already traveling with a backpack, the top handles are key.
 It allows for extreme versatility in many situations.
-You can easily rock this as a backpack while wandering the lantern lit streets of Hoi An, but then slip your arm through the top handle to sort out some cash as you make your way through the market.
+You can easily rock this as a backpack while wandering the lantern-lit streets of Hoi An, but then slip your arm through the top handle to sort out some cash as you make your way through the market.
 We found it to be important to keep the handles clasped, as they tend to stick out and intercept passersby when wandering heavily populated areas.

-Immediately on unpacking we recognized how stiff this bag was—from the handles to the fabric and the support along your back.
+Immediately on unpacking, we recognized how stiff this Fjallraven Kanken Mini was—from the handles to the fabric and the support along your back.
 Initially, this seemed like a frustration as the bag holds mega style value.
 In retrospect, the rigidity allows the bag to hold its shape and evenly distribute its weight no matter what you cram inside.
 In our case, the bag sometimes housed just a wallet and a small book, but other times we’d have a DSLR, power bank, art supplies, cell phone and a handful of funky souvenir items.
 Regardless of the contents, the bag remained in its perfect, square-like shape.
-An inside pocket holds a firm foam board, which Fjallraven actually designed to be a seat pad.
+An inside pocket holds a firm foam board, which Fjallraven designed to be a seat pad.
 We’ve found that it can double as extra support for the back and protection from heavy cargo bouncing against the wearer.